OliviaMalkowski/AHA-metric/README.md

 The repository contains the Stata, R, and Mplus syntax to replicate all of the analyses from our publication

-There are four files:
+There are five files:

 1. 2022-10-23_do-file-stata-AHA-annotated_v01.do # This is the annotated Stata do file
 2. 2022-10-23_do-file-stata-AHA-annotated_v01.pdf # This is the annotated Stata do file in PDF format
-3.
+3. 2022-10-23_script-R-AHA-annotated_v01.R # This is the annotated R script
-4.
+4. 2022-10-23_script-R-AHA-annotated_v01.pdf # This is the annotated R script in PDF format 5.